 Message from the Psychology Chair

-On behalf of the department, I hope you will consider majoring in one of our three programs: psychology, neuroscience or human development and family science.
+On behalf of the department, I hope you will consider majoring in one of our three programs.
 Regardless of your selection, you will be provided with a rich, varied set of coursework and experiences that will challenge you academically and prepare you for the real world.

 Chair, Department of Psychology, Neuroscience, and Human Development